-See in Glossary is used.
-In this case, the Stripping Level option is replaced with a Boolean option named Strip Engine Code.
-If this option is enabled, unused modules and classes in the native Unity Engine code will be also removed.
-If it is disabled, all of the modules and classes in the native Unity Engine code will be preserved.
+Managed byte code stripping is always enabled when the IL2CPP scripting backend is used.
+In this case, the Stripping Level option is replaced with an Boolean option named Strip Engine Code.
+If this option is enabled, unused modules and classes in the Unity Engine code will be removed.
+If it is disabled, all of the modules and classes in the Unity Engine code will be preserved.

 The link.xml file (described below) can be used to effectively disable bytecode stripping by preserving both types and full assemblies.
 For example, to prevent the System assembly from being stripped, the following link.xml file can be used: